orgaborr/LeagueTable/README.txt

 - Only teams of the same sport can be added to the same league
 - Incompatible teams should result in a compile time error

-Compareable interface and Collections.sort() are recommended to use.
+Comparable interface and Collections.sort() are recommended to use.